yberreby/yberreby.github.io/content/posts/2025-07-19-i-used-arch-btw-macos-day-1/index.md

 ## Of Course It Doesn't Work Out of The Box

-Following @dustinlyons's instructions as of [commit `da88287`](https://github.com/dustinlyons/nixos-config/tree/da88287), I installed _Nix_ using the Determinate Systems installer—not _Determinate Nix_.
+Following @dustinlyons's instructions as of [commit `da88287`](https://github.com/dustinlyons/nixos-config/tree/da88287), I installed _Nix_ using the Determinate Systems installer.
+This is not to be confused with installing _Determinate Nix_ using that very same installer.
 Rookie mistake!
 Definitely not a footgun.

 I then _did not_ add `experimental-features = nix-command flakes` to `/etc/nix/nix.conf` during setup.